 Does this type of behavior seem familiar to you?
 Read on to determine if you are being intimidated or otherwise verbally abused.

 Someone that intends to intimidate another does not want them to be able to express their thoughts or feelings.
-The intimidator think that they are superior and know better than any or everyone else.
+The intimidator thinks they are superior and know better than any or everyone else.
 With this thinking, there is no value in listening to an opposing viewpoint, or any viewpoint, whether in agreement or not.

 A spouse who constantly interrupts their partner with a better idea or criticism of what may have already been said is expressing that your opinion is of no value in their eyes without actually having to say it.